“Shed of Arden’s qualities were of the highest: he epitomized an ideal.

 Although Shed was a finalist, the judges awarded the win to Black Magic of Audlon.

-Fourth National Championship
+National Championship 1946

-Although Shed was now seven-years-old, he continued competing at trials around the country.
+Shed was now seven-years-old, but he continued competing at trials around the country.
 At a trial in Oregon he had a 300-yard blind retrieve across the tip of a lake for a shackled duck planted several yards off the shore.
 He was one of only six dogs to complete the series.

 In the fall of 1946, Shed reclaimed his crown and is the only three-time winner of the National Championship.
 It was held on December 6-8.
 The grounds were good at Crab Orchard Lake, Herrin, Illinois, as was the weather.
 This is a coal mining area, and the mines were on strike at the time of the National. “… the gallery was augmented by many hundred miners who came to see the event.
 Some estimated the gallery at 10,000.
 Traffic presented a bit of a problem.”
 5